An ecological crisis

 Air quality

 In rural areas, salt and sandstorms, and the spraying of pesticides and defoliants on cotton fields, degrade air quality for many kilometers and even beyond the country's borders.
 The Aralkum desert is a hotbed of salt storms and toxic dust.
-Urban areas are not spared either, suffering from industrial pollution, particularly in Tashkent.
+Urban areas are not spared and suffer from industrial pollution, particularly Tashkent.
 In 2023, the annual value of particulate emissions was 41.20 μg/m³, putting Uzbekistan in 9th place worldwide, behind Nepal and Bahrain.
 This very high ranking indicates the country's huge problem with its air pollution levels.

 The use of many old private vehicles with polluting engines, the extraction of precious metals and natural gas reserves, industries such as metallurgy, and more broadly the burning of fossil fuels such as coal, generate air pollution levels that often exceed the threshold values recommended by the World Health Organization.
 Most of these plants have no or inadequate filtration systems.
 Another phenomenon that characterizes urban environments, particularly the capital, is pollution linked to motor vehicle emissions.